 Please find information below about our panelists for the Big Data Interdisciplinary Dialogue event on April 3rd, 2018.

 Vanessa Frias-Martinez is an assistant professor in the iSchool and an affiliate assistant professor in the Computer Science Department at the University of Maryland, College Park.
 She is the director of the Urban Computing Lab and she is also affiliated with the CLIP Lab, the Center for Geospatial Information Science and the Maryland Population Research Center.
 Her main research objective is to advance the field of data science for social good with a focus on enhancing decision making processes through data-driven approaches using novel sources of information.
+Her current research projects, in collaboration with the World Bank and the United Nations, include modeling human resilience to shocks and disasters, and the development of smart city solutions for low-income populations with a focus on socio-economic development.
 She received her M.Sc. and Ph.D. degrees in Computer Science from Columbia University.
 From 2009 to 2013, she was a researcher in the Data Mining and User Modeling Group at Telefonica Research in Madrid, Spain.
-Her research is funded by the National Science Foundation and the World Bank.
+Her research is funded by the National Science Foundation, including an NSF CAREER Award in 2018, and by the World Bank.

 Grant McKenzie is an assistant professor in the Department of Geographical Sciences, affiliate of the Center for Geospatial Information Science and member of the Human Computer Interaction Lab.
 Much of Grant's current research is focused on exploring computational, data-driven approaches to human activity behavior, investigating the relationship between place and space.
 The foundation of this work involves working with ‘big’ user-contributed as well as authoritative datasets, exploiting spatial, temporal, and thematic patterns within the data.
 Using a range of data mining and machine learning techniques, these "Semantic Signatures" are employed in the development of interactive (desktop and mobile) geovisualization, spatiotemporal activity prediction models, and place discovery applications.
 This ongoing work has driven his interests in issues related to geo-privacy and credibility of spatial information as well as the broader role that geographic information science plays at the intersection of information technologies and society.